 - Connect your calendar on your mobile—It happens to everyone: You’re not on your laptop and a meeting runs late, you forget when and where your next meeting is and you end up shuffling in with a flurry of apologies five minutes after the next meeting begins.
 Integrate your calendar on your mobile device to stay up-to-date on all your meetings.

-- Install buffer time—Whenever possible, schedule an extra 10 minutes on either side of every meeting, so that you have enough time to clean up from the current meeting and then prepare and set up for the next meeting.
-This will also help you avoid the feeling of “running” from meeting to meeting.
+- Install buffer time—Whenever possible, schedule an extra 10 minutes on either side of every meeting, so that you have enough time to clean up from the current one and then prepare and set up for the next session.
+This buffer will also help you avoid the feeling of “running” from meeting to meeting.

 - Set check-in reminders—As major deadlines approach, schedule check-ins with reminders for benchmarks along the way.
-This avoids end-of-project stress and ensures you’re checking off tasks before they’ve passed.
+Regular check-ins avoid end-of-project stress and ensure you’re checking off tasks before they’ve passed.
 Include team members on your calendar reminders to encourage team check-ins as well.

 - Integrate business contacts—Simplify inviting business contacts by integrating your calendar with your contact list.